HEART

 SEPTA OF THE HEART

-Right and left atria are separated from one another
+Right and left atria are separated from

-and left ventricles are separated fro interventricular septum.
+by a fibrous septum called interatrial septum.
+Right and left ventricles are separated fro interventricular septum.
 The upper part of it is a membranous structure, whereas the lower parto is muscular in nature.

 LAYERS OF WALL OF THE HEART

-Heart is made up of three layers of tissues
+Heart is made up of three layers of

 1.Outer pericardium